rtavenar/hdr/content/parts/01/dtw/dtw_warping_length.md

 discard some regions of the alignment matrix _a priori_ (_i.e._ whatever the data at stake).

-On the contrary, we propose Limited warping path length DTW (LDTW) that adds a path length constraint to the DTW optimization problem such that a path is said admissible for our method iff:
+To alleviate this limitation, we propose Limited warping path length DTW (LDTW) that adds a path length constraint to the DTW optimization problem such that a path is said admissible for our method iff:

 * it is an admissible DTW path;